WayneTechLab/Codex-2/README.md

 # Codex-2

-This repository contains a simple Python script to display urgent Bitcoin news from various RSS feeds.
+This repository now contains a small Flask application that displays crypto news from several RSS feeds.
+The app offers a home page, about page, contact page and a news page where you can filter by crypto category and news source.

 ## Usage